-- This data mining software for Linux integrates to the Apache Hadoop stack very well, thus offering an excellent platform for people looking for distributed data mining solutions.
+- This data mining software for Linux integrates with the Apache Hadoop stack very well, thus offering an excellent platform for people looking for distributed data mining solutions.

 - Data scientists can leverage Mahout on top of Apache Spark as the back-end for implementing flexible and highly scalable data mining projects.

-- Mahout comes with native support for CPU/GPU/CUDA acceleration, thus allowing you to leverage the maximum processing power you could get.
+- Mahout comes with native support for CPU/GPU/CUDA acceleration, thus allowing you to leverage the maximum processing power you can get.

 Features of Sisense